I have been feeling the tug to share my personal experience with depression for quite a while.

 I know how frustrated you are!
 Knowing what I USED to be able to do made me even MORE depressed when I couldn't seem to tackle even the basics when I was depressed.

 If it's a bad day... it's OK!
-You have time to get organized, take care of yourself.
+You have time to get organized and take care of yourself.

 And when your desire is beyond your physical ability - hire help.